There’s no room for error when deciding what to pack for Iceland…

 What to Wear in Iceland Tips

 - The secret is layering.
 So buy things that you can layer and take on and off easily.
 And if you live out of your suitcase like I do, finding things that can be both summer and winter is great, like my summer dresses paired with leggings, my boots, beanie, and jacket.
 I was good to go!
+(The most fashionable?
+Probably not but welcome to my life!)

 - Don’t underestimate the wind in Iceland.
 It’s psycho and brutal.
 The jacket I recommend is perfect for keeping that wind chill out of your core.
-The shell part of the jacket is for wind and rain and will protect you, so this item is probably the most important things to pack for Iceland.
+The shell part of the jacket is for wind and rain and will protect you, so this item is probably the most important thing to pack for Iceland.

 - Leave the fancy stuff at home.
-Unless you want to hang out a lot and go out clubbing in Rekyavik, where the people are beautiful and they dress up, leave your Saturday party outfits at home.
+Unless you want to hang out a lot and go out clubbing in Reykjavik, where the people are beautiful and they dress up, leave your Saturday party outfits at home.
 Iceland is super casual outside of the city so don’t feel the need to bring dress up stuff.

 - If you’re coming in summer, remember to add a sleep mask to your Iceland packing list!
 It doesn’t get dark in Iceland during the summers.

-- Don’t skimp on the quality of your head and foot gear.
+- Don’t skimp on the quality of your head and footgear.
 This will make or break your time in Iceland.
 Out of everything recommend to wear in Iceland, spend your money here!
 Trust me.
 Frozen toes are the WORST.

 - Less is more when you’re packing.
-Trust me, I’m an over packer (always and foreva) but if you’re living in a van while traveling Iceland keep your what to pack in Iceland list to a minimum.
+Trust me, I’m an over-packer (always and foreva) but if you’re living in a van while traveling Iceland keep your what to pack in Iceland list to a minimum.
 Practical items only.
 Comfortability reigns here in Iceland, not fashion.
 If you rock up with “cute clothes only” you’ll be miserable.

 - Iceland is expensive AF.
 If you forget anything, get ready to break into that piggy bank of yours and cut off that left arm.
 The prices are as brutal as the weather.